 Water management in California has always been challenging.
 The state’s variable climate is marked by long droughts and severe floods, with stark regional differences in water availability and demand.
-California’s “water grid”—the network of surface and groundwater storage and conveyance systems that connects most water use in the state—was designed to move water from wetter regions to population and farming centers in the Bay Area, the San Joaquin Valley, and Southern California, while also protecting residents from floods.
+California’s “water grid”—the network of surface and groundwater storage and conveyance systems that connects most water use in the state—was designed to move water to population and farming centers in the Bay Area, the San Joaquin Valley, and Southern California, while also protecting residents from floods.

 This publication is part of a briefing kit that highlights our state’s most pressing long-term policy challenges in 11 key areas: